micro-os-plus/utils-lists-xpack/website/pages/home.md

 ### Preprocessor definitions

-There are several preprocessor definitions used to configure the build.
+There are several preprocessor definitions used to configure the build:

 - `MICRO_OS_PLUS_INCLUDE_CONFIG_H` - to include `<micro-os-plus/config.h>`
 - `MICRO_OS_PLUS_TRACE_UTILS_LISTS` - to trace some calls, like `clear()`,